lolcommits/lolcommits/README.md

 <br/>
 <img width='320' height='240' src="https://p.twimg.com/AqE73M1CMAAerqL.jpg" />
 <img width='320' height='240' src="https://p.twimg.com/Aq9T0X9CAAAZ8gW.jpg" />

+Please add your own lolcommit!
+Add to the [People Using Lolcommits](https://github.com/mroth/lolcommits/wiki/People-Using-Lolcommits) page on the Wiki.

 <!--
 ## Upgrading from an old (non-gem) version?
 If you used the autoinstaller, here's how to get rid of the old stuff (I think)